The MPR Algorithm Explained

 🔚 Final Word

-The MPR algorithm is not secret.
-It’s not arbitrary.
-And it’s not designed to flatter superpowers or penalize small states.
+The MPR algorithm is not secret, not arbitrary, and not designed to flatter superpowers or penalize small states.